2024 Moto Guzzi Stelvio Review

 Development of the Mandello S and the Stelvio happened in tangent, but there’s a few obvious differences between the two, such as the 19-inch front wheel, higher handlebar position, taller windscreen and the lack of winglets that adorn the Mandello.

 You still get the beautiful 1042cc transverse-mounted V-twin that pumps out a claimed 115 hp and 105 Nm of torque, which puts it right around the Ducati Multistrada V2 and Triumph Tiger 900 range.
-Said power is pushing a claimed wet weight of 222 kg via the only shaft drive in this class category (the BMW R 1300 GS is the next category above).
+Said power is pushing a claimed dry weight of 222 kg via the only shaft drive in this class category (the BMW R 1300 GS is the next category above).

 The performance offered by the 1042cc V-twin is one of the Stelvio’s most delightful surprises.
 The power range is expansive, defying the typical Guzzi stereotype it eagerly revs beyond 8000 rpm.